numerous-com/numerous-sdk/docs/collections.md

 1. Organize data in collections, indexed with user-specified keys.
 2. Store documents with JSON data (optionally indexed with user-specified keys).
 3. Store files (optionally indexed with user-specified keys).
-4. Tag documents and files with key/value tags, and filter documents and files by these tags.
+4. Tag documents, files, and collections with key/value tags, and filter documents, files, and collections by these tags.

 !!! note